PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 all positive fingerprints and statistics unchanged, and use one short zero- owner model for pre/post byte-equivalence and SWAP control.
 Do not extract the helper in the same commit, and do not create a pull request.

+## Conv/Pool external-runtime atomicity correction: completed state

+The recorded unsafe rejection path is corrected without extracting or otherwise generalizing the raw helper.
+Before the first metadata or graph mutation, `_optimize_convpool_output_transpose_nhwc_passthrough_chains` now validates every discovered external runtime tensor, requires a rank-four shape, computes its NCHW-to-NHWC projected shape, and stores those shapes in a local plan.
+Any invalid tensor rejects the candidate before channel-last hints, rewiring, adapter creation, output renaming, or topology mutation.

+The former strict xfail is now an ordinary passing test.
+It supplies two external runtime inputs in deterministic name order: the first is valid rank four and the second is invalid rank three.
+The complete ModelIR fingerprint and zero statistic remain unchanged, proving that partial plan construction cannot leak a mutation.
+The valid external-input success case consumes the precomputed shape and retains the same adapter names, tensor metadata, permutation, and operator order.
+Architecture assertions fix prevalidation before both the first channel-last hint and first `_set_operator_inputs` call.

+Validation completed as follows:

+- focused Conv/Pool contract plus architecture selector:
+  `12 passed, 242 deselected in 1.87s`;
+- changed-file branch regression collection: `544 passed in 25.66s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.30s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed.

+FastestDet is the strictly sequential zero-owner artifact control.
+Its single runtime result remains zero.
+The pre/post conversion-only runs completed in 0.783 and 0.791 seconds, both with process-tree SWAP zero.
+Float32, float16, tensor-correspondence, schema, and generated-schema artifacts remain byte- identical with the same five hashes recorded in the preceding channelwise broadcast checkpoint.
+Its established accuracy remains `max_abs=1.3113021850585938e-05`; duplicate inference was not run because the executed TFLite artifact is identical.

+Changed files are the central helper, focused atomicity fixture, architecture ordering assertion, and three branch documents.
+No public API, CLI, artifact name, pass position, statistic, TensorFlow boundary, dependency, corpus profile, exclusion policy, or ONNX operation-tier policy changed.
+PR #952 remains closed; work is commit/push only.

+At restart, compare the complete corrected helper AST with a focused pass owner and explicitly decide whether four measured zero-owner models plus the positive synthetic contract justify an exact mechanical extraction.
+If extracted, preserve the single production call and private compatibility wrapper and do not mix in GraphIndex, LayoutState, or transactional redesign.
+Otherwise leave the helper central and move to the next evidence-backed family.
+Do not create a pull request.